Classic ASCII characters, 80 columns wide

 jp2a maps each block of pixels to a single ASCII character chosen by brightness, which produces the familiar grayscale-text portrait.
 Despite the name, it reads both JPEG and PNG.

-# ANSI color in the terminal (truecolor where supported, else 256-color)
+# ANSI color in the terminal (truecolor where supported, otherwise the terminal's ANSI palette)

 # Invert brightness for a light-on-dark terminal